hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 1. Input Handling:
    - argv mode (default): The orchestrator reads `input_file` contents and passes them as a single CLI argument via `${PROMPT}` in the provider template.
    - stdin mode: The orchestrator reads `input_file` contents and writes them to the child process stdin.
 The template must not use `${PROMPT}`.
-2. Output Handling: If `output_file` is specified, STDOUT is redirected to that file.
+2. Output Handling: If `output_file` is specified, STDOUT is tee'd to that file and to the orchestrator's capture pipeline.
 3. File contents passed literally: No variable substitution occurs inside the file; injection happens in-memory before passing to argv or stdin as per mode.

 Example Execution: